Error fares: What are they and how to find them?

 If you want to improve your odds of having an error fare honoured, book directly via an airline’s website, when possible.
 Moreover, if the fare is somewhat “reasonable”, it’s more likely that the airline will go with it.

 It’s also best not to share your knowledge with other people, at least until you have safely booked your amazing flight deal.
-Otherwise, the airline might be notified more quickly or be overwhelmed by the number of travellers who book the absurdly cheap flight and decide to cancel all tickets.
+Otherwise, the airline might be notified more quickly or be overwhelmed by the number of flights booked at absurdly cheap prices and decide to cancel all tickets.

 It’s unlikely you will find mistake fares by chance.
-You need to actively search for such mind-blowing travel deals.
+You need to actively search for the cheapest flights.
 Here is what you can do:

 - Opt in for price drops and error fare alerts from flight search engines such as Airfare Watchdog and Secret Flying.